vineet-53/EduSync/README.md

 * app in which instructor upload their courses

-* students can purchanse the course
+* students can purchase the course

 # Learnings from this project